 Gateway Foundation continually strives to be the best treatment center in the country.
 We work day in and day out to provide the most effective and compassionate care to those individuals suffering from substance use disorders and mental health conditions.

 We also do everything we can to provide support and communication to family members, loved ones, and professionals that support those in treatment.

 To this end, we invest in our staff, our clinical programs, and our facilities each year to get better and better, in increasing the effectiveness of the treatment and overall Gateway experience.
 We are proud of our amazing staff and the quality of care that we deliver.
 We are also proud when our efforts are recognized by outside organizations.
-Below is a list of current awards, recognitions and accomplishments.
+Below is a list of current awards, recognitions, accomplishments and our affiliations.